mtmorgan/k8s-redis-bioc-example/README.md

 # Work in progress: current state

+## Create Docker image

 From the root directory of this repository, start, e.g., minikube

     minikube start

 or other k8s host.

-Build an _R_ worker docker file -- this is from `rocker/r-ver:3.6.0`, with [RedisParam][].
+Build an _R_ worker docker file -- this is from `rocker/rstudio:3.6.0`, R, RStudio server, and [RedisParam][].
 If one were implementing a particularly workflow, likely it would be built from a more complete image like [Bioconductor/AnVIL_Docker][] customized with required packages.

     eval \$(minikube docker-env)
-    docker build -t r-redis R/
+    docker build -t bioc-redis R/

-If this were the google cloud, then the `r-redis` image would need to be on Dockerhub or similar.
+If this were the google cloud, then the `bioc-redis` image would need to be on Dockerhub or similar.

 [RedisParam]: https://github.com/mtmorgan/RedisParam
 [Bioconductor/AnVIL_Docker]: https://github.com/Bioconductor/AnVIL_Docker

+## Create kubernetes components

 In kubernetes, create a redis service and running redis application

     kubectl create -f redis/redis-service.yaml
     kubectl create -f redis/redis-pod.yaml

+Create an RStudio service to expose RStudio, and an R / RStudio instance

+    kubectl create -f redis/rstudio-service.yaml
+    kubectl create -f redis/manager-pod.yaml

 Add five 'workers' based on this image

-    kubectl create -f R/five-workers.yaml
+    kubectl create -f R/worker-jobs.yaml

-Run another image as an interactive 'manager' node
+## Log in to R

+Connect to R at the command line with

-    kubectl run manager --rm -it --image r-redis --image-pull-policy=Never -- \
+    kubectl exec -it manager -- /bin/bash
-        /bin/bash

-At the bash prompt, launch R
+or via your browser at the ip address returned by

+    minicube ip

+and the second port (30001 in this example) associated with the rstudio-service

+    kubectl get services rstudio-service
+    ## NAME              TYPE       CLUSTER-IP       EXTERNAL-IP   PORT(S)          AGE
+    ## rstudio-service   NodePort   10.106.213.234   <none>        8787:30001/TCP   5h44m

-    # R
+# Use
-    ...
-    >

 Define a simple function